Special Note#

 Why this step?

-Stage3 only has the most basic commands.
-We need to supplement system logger, network management, filesystem tools and other necessary components so that the system can work properly after reboot.
+Stage3 only has basic commands.
+We need to add system logger, network management, and filesystem tools.

 1. System Logger